You’re mad as hell because your new WD My Passport drive is ‘read only’ on your Mac.

 But you can download the Mac version direct from the Western Digital website.

-I personally prefer to use the options provided by Mac OS for encrypting my hard drive.
+You might not want to when I describe a possible situation.
+And prefer to use the options provided by Mac OS for encrypting your hard drive.
 And to use Mac OS to add a password.

 Because, without the WD Security software installed.
-And accessible by your Mac, you will not be able to access your documents on the My Passport drive.
+And accessible by your Mac, you can’t get to your documents on your My Passport drive.

-And when sharing the My Passport drive between several Macs, the software has to be loaded on those Macs as well.
+Plus when you share your My Passport drive between several Macs, the software must be on those Macs as well.

 Let me paint a situation for you.